Animal Cells, Tissues, and Cell- and Tissue-Based Products (ACTPs)

-In September 2021, FDA CVM issued two draft guidance documents that, if finalized, will help developers and manufacturers of ACTPs understand current good manufacturing practice (CGMP).
+In October 2022, FDA CVM issued two guidance documents to help developers and manufacturers of ACTPs understand current good manufacturing practice (CGMP).

-The concepts and principles for ACTPs outlined in the two draft GFIs are consistent with FDA’s regulations and guidance documents for similar human products.
-FDA also issued letters to veterinarians and universities informing them of the two draft guidance documents.
+The concepts and principles for ACTPs outlined in GFIs #253 and #254 are consistent with FDA’s regulations and guidance documents for similar human products.
+FDA also issued letters to veterinarians and universities informing them of these two guidance documents.
 Some veterinarians participate in the manufacturing of ACTPs, and many universities conduct research on these products.
 Therefore, both groups should be aware of the information covered in the two documents.

 Information for Developers and Consumers